 - Amphetamine trafficking — Felony in the first degree can be charged for 14 grams or more of amphetamine or methamphetamine.
 Depending on the quantity, these charges may carry a mandatory minimum prison sentence of three to 20 years and a fine of $50,000 to $250,000 upon conviction.
 Capital punishment is possible in other situations.

 - Trafficking in illegal drugs — A first-degree felony may be charged when 4 grams or more of morphine, opium, oxycodone, hydrocodone, hydromorphone or heroin are involved.
 Depending on the quantity, the penalties may include a mandatory minimum prison sentence of three to 25 years and a fine of $50,000 to $500,000 upon conviction.
 If 30 kilograms or more are involved and someone dies, life imprisonment or capital punishment is possible.

 Felony trafficking charges may also apply to various other controlled substances, based on minimum quantities specified under Florida law.

-If you are charged with drug trafficking in the Largo, FL area, your freedom may depend upon the efforts of a skilled criminal defense lawyer.
+If you are charged with drug trafficking in the St. Petersburg, FL area, your freedom may depend upon the efforts of a skilled criminal defense lawyer.
 An attorney who understands the drug laws and is a seasoned litigator will be able to challenge your arrest on constitutional grounds when available, suppressing evidence, presenting alibis and countering possession or other claims by the prosecution.